Greesan/babysitter/README.md

 # Babysitter POC
-I can now vibecode on my claude code instance from my phone through notion! :D\\
+I can now vibecode on my claude code instance from my phone through notion! :D \
-Autonomous Claude AI loop with human-in-the-loop intervention via Notion.
+Project is aiming for Autonomous Claude AI loop with human-in-the-loop intervention via Notion.

 ## How It Works